Rajpratik71/linux-manPages/seahorse.md

        seahorse [OPTION...]

 DESCRIPTION
        Seahorse is a front end for GnuPG - the Gnu Privacy Guard program - that integrates to the GNOME desktop.
-It is a tool for secure communi‐ cations  and data storage.
-Data encryption and digital signature cre‐ ation can easily be performed through a GUI and Key  Management opera‐ tions can easily be carried out through an intuitive interface.
+It is a tool for secure communications and data storage.
+Data encryption and digital signature creation can easily be performed through a GUI and Key  Management operations can easily be carried out through an intuitive interface.

 OPTIONS
        -?, --help